top of page

 A2FE230F-5093-49F5-A0CE-161D92322026.heic

-I hold a master’s degree in Global Studies from the University of North Carolina at Chapel Hill, where I wrote my thesis on economic sanctions as a tool to promote regime change, with a specific focus on the Comprehensive Anti-Apartheid Act of 1986.
+I hold a master’s degree in Global Studies from the University of North Carolina at Chapel Hill, where I wrote my thesis on economic sanctions as a tool to promote regime change, surveying a range of case studies from across the globe.
 I received my BA summa cum laude in History from North Carolina State University in 2014.

-Beyond my academic work, I am a competitive distance runner.
-I was a Division I Track & Field and Cross Country athlete throughout my BA and MA programs, competing for both North Carolina State University and the University of North Carolina at Chapel Hill.
-I've wedded this interest with my research trips to South Africa, where I volunteer with a local running after school program for rural South African youth.
+Beyond my academic work, I am a competitive long distance runner.
+I was a Division I Track & Field and Cross Country athlete, competing for both North Carolina State University and the University of North Carolina at Chapel Hill.
+I've wedded this interest with my research in South Africa, where I volunteer with a local running after school program for rural South African youth.
+I ran South Africa's historically-significant Comrades Ultra-Marathon (88K) in June 2024.
+I hope to incorporate the history of Comrades and other global running events into a book project on the role of sport in the fight against apartheid.

 I am primarily based in New Haven, Connecticut and am currently available for speaking engagements, collaborative work, and guest lectures.
 I sometimes split time between the United States and South Africa.